Without a hook, yarn is useless. What does a beginner choose?

 - Easy to rip back when you make a mistake

-- A bit rough, but it softens up beautifully after washing.
+- Rough, but it softens beautifully after washing

-It is 16 oz with 812 yards worsted weight and available in 39 different colors.
+It’s 16 oz with 812 yards worsted weight, and available in 39 different colors.

 - Manufactured in North Carolina USA